ekzhang/graphon/README.md

 Graphon is a very small project.
 It tries to be fast in many ways, but the query planner is not going to be very advanced.
 It won't perfectly optimize every query out there.

-The author has never made a database before, so there may be bugs.
-The on-disk format is unstable.
-You may lose your data at any time.
-We currently make no guarantees about consistency or durabillity. **Do not use Graphon as a main store for production data.**
+The author has never made a database before, so there will be bugs.
+Also, the on-disk format is unstable.
+We currently make no guarantees about consistency or durabillity. **Assume that you may lose your data at any time.
+Do not use Graphon as a load-bearing store for production data.**